GyverLibs/FastBot/README_EN.md

 | fastbot | 393220 | 28036 | 70 | 70 | 37552 |
 | diff | 6784 | 1812 | 1930 | 1830 | 1040 |

-- FastBot is lighter by almost 7 kB of Flash and 2 kB of SRAM, but takes up 1 kB of SRAM more while the program is running.
+- FastBot is almost 7kB lighter than Flash and 2kB SRAM, but takes up 1kB more SRAM while the program is running.
 Total lighter by 2-1 = 1 kB of SRAM.
 - FastBot processes chat and sends messages much faster (by 2 seconds) due to manual parsing of the server response and statically allocated HTTP clients
+- The test was carried out in the normal mode of operation of FastBot.
+When `FB_DYNAMIC` is activated, the library will take 10kb less memory, but it will work slower:
+  - Free heap: 48000 kB
+  - Sending a message: 1 second
+  - Update request: 1 second

 ## Content
 - [Install](#install)